Statistics and reports

 - You can select Tabular View or switch to Graphical View to display the data in a tabular or graphical format.

 The Web App Firewall Reports

-The Web App Firewall reports provide information about your Web App Firewall configuration and how it is handling traffic for your protected web sites.
+The Web App Firewall reports provide information about your Web App Firewall configuration and how it is handling traffic for your protected websites.

 ISPs and online merchants prove that they are in compliance with PCI DSS by having an audit conducted by a PCI DSS Qualified Security Assessor (QSA) Company.
 The PCI DSS report is designed to assist them both before and during the audit.
-Before the audit, it shows which Web App Firewall settings are relevant to PCI DSS, how they should be configured, and (most important) whether your current Web App Firewall configuration meets the standard.
+Before the audit, it shows which Web App Firewall settings are relevant to PCI DSS, how they must be configured, and (most important) whether your current Web App Firewall configuration meets the standard.
 During the audit, the report can be used to demonstrate compliance with relevant PCI DSS criteria.

 The PCI DSS report is located under System > Reports.
 To generate the report as an Adobe PDF file, click Generate PCI DSS Report.
 Depending on your browser settings, the report is displayed in the pop-up window or you are prompted to save it to your hard disk.

-Note: To view this and other reports, you must have the Adobe Reader program installed on your computer.
+To view this and other reports, you must have the Adobe Reader program installed on your computer.

 The PCI DSS report consists of the following sections: